d-krupke/slurminade/README.md

     FLAG = False
     bad_global.distribute("args", FLAG)
 ```
-> :warning The same is true for any global state such as file or database connections.
+> :warning: The same is true for any global state such as file or database connections.
+You can use global variables, but be wary of side effects.

 ### Error: Complex objects as arguments